havenstadrp/documentatie/docs/guide/character/telefoon.md

 ## Configuration

-{% hint style="danger" %}
+!!! danger
     Make sure to add any additional jobs to the config under billing commissions!

 ### General